engrjislam/pub_sub_with_rabbitmq_and_mosquitto/README.md

 python broker/consumer.py
 ```
 #### By subscriber
 Following approach will not grab data from a queue that were used to store data.
-So earlier data will be lost.
+So earlier data will be discarded (but they will be in the queue).
 ```
 python sub/src/subscribe.py
 ```